 Wood supply modelling

-Forestry Corporation maintains strategic wood supply models informed by on-ground inventory plots.
+Forestry Corporation maintains strategic wood supply models informed by on-ground inventory plots for native forests.
 The data from these inventory plots is analysed and used in yield modelling software, which simulates future timber harvesting, growth and regeneration.

 The chart below shows Forestry Corporation's strategic wood supply model for high quality sawlogs.
 Each of the regions shown here was analysed and modelled separately, using locally collected data.
 Reconciliations of these models and updates of the inventory data are completed regularly and can be viewed here.
 The north coast yields shown below include both plantation and native forest sources, which are modelled together to ensure harvesting operations can provide an even flow of high quality sawlogs to the local market.